itsToggle/plex_debrid/README.md

    - <img src="https://app.put.io/assets/favicon-32x32.png" height="16"> **[PUT.io (no check for cached releases)](https://put.io/)**
 - Refreshing your personal media server libraries to make the content available to watch for:
    - <img src="https://app.plex.tv/desktop/favicon.ico" height="16"> **[Plex](https://plex.tv/)**

+### Community

+Feel free to ask any questions on github [discussions](https://github.com/itsToggle/plex_debrid/discussions) or create a new [issue](https://github.com/itsToggle/plex_debrid/issues) if you find a bug or have an idea for an improvement.

+If github is not your cup of tee, join the plex_debrid [discord server](https://discord.gg/Q8Q7z3kk) or find me on [reddit](https://www.reddit.com/user/itsToggle)

 ## Setup:
 For linux, mac and windows, the setup process does not require any additional preparation.
 For different operating systems, check out the information the fine people linked here have gathered: